fleschutz/bulletproof-backups/docs/FAQ.md

 <details><summary>How can data loss happen?</summary>

-Data loss essentially refers to the destruction of data.
+**Data loss essentially refers to the destruction of data.
 It can be intentional, but it’s often not.
-It can be caused by many things:
+It can be caused by many things:**

-* **Hard drive crash** - Your hard drive has suddenly stopped working and you’re unable to access your data.
+* **Hard drive crash** - A harddisk or SSD has suddenly stopped working and you’re unable to access your data.
-* **System failure** - A critical hardware component has malfunctioned and you’re unable to access your data.
+* **System failure** - A critical hardware component has malfunctioned (e.g. RAID card) and you’re unable to access your data.
-* **Human error** -  Either through accidental deletion or formatting, some or all of the data is deleted.
+* **Human error** - Data has been deleted either through accidental deletion, moving or formatting.
 * **Software corruption** - Your file system or data has become corrupted and you’re no longer able to access your data.
 * **Viruses or malware** - The virus has attacked your file system and corrupted it, preventing you from accessing your data.
 * **Hacker attacks or internal leaks** - Your sensitive data is compromised, putting you or your business at risk.